Skip to contents

 Details

-time_channel and sample_rate can be retrieved automatically from data of class "mnirs" which has been processed with {mnirs}, if not defined explicitly.
+time_channel and sample_rate are retrieved automatically from data of class "mnirs" which has been processed with {mnirs}, if not defined explicitly.

 Otherwise, sample_rate will be estimated from the values in time_channel.
 However, this may return unexpected values, and it is safer to define sample_rate explicitly.